How to Bet on Golf in Virginia

-From betting on who will win outright to who will score lowest among a group of golfers, to props on whether any golfer can hit a hole-in-one or how many birdies will be scored on a specific hole, Virginia online sportsbooks have an amazing range of options for most PGA, European Tour, and LPGA events.
+From betting on who will win outright to who will score lowest among a group of golfers, to props on whether any golfer can hit a hole-in-one or how many birdies will be scored on a specific hole, Virginia sports betting apps have an amazing range of options for most PGA, European Tour, and LPGA events.

 We’ll break down all the top golf betting apps in the state, the ways you can place golf bets online, and how to find your biggest edges.

 Betting on golf isn’t all that different from betting on other sports.
 It’s just that there are more betting opportunities than most.
 Most golf bets are listed in moneyline odds.
 Here’s a look at the basic golf bets available in Virginia.